envimate/message-mate/README.md

 ```

 These methods follow the contract, that classes from the standard java library with
 these sort of methods abide to.
+Channel (as all closable Classes in MessageMate)
+also implement the `AutoClosable` interface and can be used in a try-with-resources statement.

 #### Configuration
 Configuring a Channel is done using the respective `ChannelBuilder` class' methods.